5 Best Quiet Blenders of 2023 – Top Picks & Reviews

 5. New Age Living Quiet Blender Series

 We didn’t hate the New Age Living Quiet Series.
 In fact, we kind of liked it.
 It does what it’s supposed to do.
 It blends and purees food to a drinkable consistency and can handle tough, fibrous vegetables.
-It also does this without costing you an arm and a leg.
+It also does it without costing you an arm and a leg.
 So, you get pretty good value.

 Factors to Consider When Choosing the Best Quiet Blender